-You can then choose two elective modules from Group E, across levels 6 and 7 (Total 10 ECTS) Please note: You must accumulate 60 ECTS of level 7 modules by the end of Year 4.
+Students can then choose two elective modules from Group E, across levels 6 and 7 (Total 10 ECTS)

-If you transferred to the BEng programme do not need to choose a pathway, but must choose 5 elective modules from Group E. These modules must be hosted in the department of Bioengineering.
+Students transferred to the BEng programme do not need to choose a pathway, but must choose 5 elective modules from Group E. These modules must be hosted in the department of Bioengineering.